Best CD Rates of January 2025

 Pros and cons of CDs

-Safe investments: CDs issued by federally insured institutions feature insurance coverage.
+• Safe investments: CDs issued by federally insured institutions come with insurance coverage.

-No maintenance fees: Unlike traditional savings and money market accounts, CDs do not charge these monthly fees.
+• No maintenance fees: Unlike some savings and money market accounts, CDs do not charge monthly fees.

-Early penalty: You will likely face a hefty penalty if you withdraw funds before your CD’s maturity date.
+• Early withdrawal penalties: You will likely face a penalty if you withdraw funds before your CD’s maturity date.

 How to build a CD ladder

-A CD ladder is a savings strategy that involves buying multiple CDs and then staggering their maturity dates to allow for regular access to cash without penalties.
-You may want to spread your funds evenly over several CDs or put larger amounts in a couple of the CDs.
+A CD ladder is a savings strategy that involves buying multiple CDs and staggering their maturity dates to allow regular access to cash without penalties.
+You may want to spread your funds evenly over several CDs or allocate larger amounts to a couple of them.

 Here’s an example of how someone could invest $15,000 into a CD ladder: